-You might think once you decide to host an au pair that you need to provide her with all the luxuries some of today’s entitled young people demand—things like her own bathroom, car, cell phone, computer, etc. The fact is, what an au pair actually requires is her own bedroom, love and respect from her host family and enough of all that extra stuff to do her job and get to her classes, au pair meetings and social engagements.
+You might think once you decide to host an au pair that you need to provide her with certain luxuries—things like her own bathroom, car, cell phone, computer, etc. The fact is, what an au pair actually requires is her own bedroom, love and respect from her host family—as well as some of the extra stuff to do her job and get to her classes, au pair meetings and social engagements.

 Au pair requirements

 The U.S. Department of State stipulates that an au pair needs to have her own bedroom with a door—for obvious reasons.
 Au pairs are also entitled to up to a $500 payment towards their educational component, and transportation to and from their classes.
 That can be in the form of use of the family car, or a fare to take public transit.

 Au pairs also need love and respect from their host families in order to have a successful year—this is far more important to them than any material comforts you can provide.
 So what about all that other stuff?
 Well, here’s what some of our program participants have to say about that:

 Although providing an au pair with her own bathroom is nice, many au pairs share a bathroom with the kids or even the whole family.
 Portland, OR host mom Krista Reitberg and her family share their home’s one bathroom with their au pairs.
 So, if you have an extra bathroom, it’s nice for an au pair to have her own, but it’s certainly not required.

 Depending on where you live and what your schedule is like, you may or may not need your au pair to drive.
 For instance, if you live in a suburb just outside Boston with good public transportation, your future au pair won’t need a car for her childcare duties or personal engagements.
 If you need your au pair to drive as part of her childcare responsibilities and to get to classes and meetings, you’ll need to provide her with a car.
 But it doesn’t have to be a luxury vehicle.
 And sharing with one or both host parents is typical.